orbit-love/orbit-model/README.md

 - Place example: A geographic location like a city, state, or country; an employer; a program
 - Thing example: A subproject; a unique belief or perspective; a skill or experience

-A community member needs less reach to attract someone in their cluster compared to the wider community.
+A community member needs less reach to attract someone in their cluster compared to the broader community.
 Members who associate with a specific person, place, or thing have a lower barrier to becoming collaborators.
-The fruits of their collaborations will draw in more contributors from their cluster and eventually the whole community.
+The fruits of their collaborations will draw in more contributors from their cluster and eventually, the whole community.

 In the Orbit Model, clusters can be visualized as pie slices stretching from O1 out to O4.
 Each cluster has its own ambassadors, fans, users, and observers.

 When pie slices overlap, it means that some members are part of both clusters.
 As an example, imagine two clusters: "PHP developers" and "Developers in London".
-Some of the PHP developers cluster might also be in our London cluster.
+Some of the PHP developer clusters might also be in our London cluster.
 The more clusters that members share, the more likely it is that their reach will bring themselves in contact with each other.

-To increase overall community gravity faster, identify active or potential clusters and connect members around those shared nuclei.
+To increase overall community gravity faster, identify active or potential clusters, and connect members around those shared nuclei.
 As the clusters start to take shape, make connections between them.

 ## 1:few:many

 Marketing is a 1:many model.
 Sales is a 1:1 or 1:few model.
 Community isn't either of these.

 Community is **1:few:many**.
-You, as the dev advocate or community manager are the 1.
-You have a deep relationship with a handful ambassadors - they are the few.
+You, as the dev advocate or community manager, are the 1.
+You have a deep relationship with handful ambassadors - they are the few.
 Those ambassadors have deep relationships with the people in their communities - they are the many.

-The 1:few:many model explains why so many things that don't scale in community (like facetime and relationship-building) still can have huge results.
+The 1:few:many model explains why so many things that don't scale in a community (like facetime and relationship-building) still can have tremendous results.
 It's the ripple effect.

 # Early Adopters